CharvakaSynapse/Domain-Adaptation/README.md

 1. Download the [Office-31 dataset](https://faculty.cc.gatech.edu/~judy/domainadapt/).
 2. Organize it as described in the notebook.
-3. Launch `DANN_DA_FINAL.ipynb` and follow the step-by-step instructions.
+3. Launch `Domain-Adaptation.ipynb` and follow the step-by-step instructions.

 ---